PabloNicolla/learning-ground/SQL & Database/Database/Postgres/sharding.md

 - Allocate additional shard slots during initial design to simplify future scaling.
 - Use a consistent hashing algorithm to minimize data movement during shard addition.

----

-Would you like a specific example schema or help implementing any of these practices?